 Organizations that handle the procurement process manually are more likely to spend more due to human errors, delays, and late payments.
 Procurement software like Kissflow Procurement Cloud improves employee productivity and reduces errors by eliminating manual data entry and associated inefficiencies.
 It helps streamline the procure-to-pay process end to end.
 Loaded with best-in-class features, Kissflow Procurement Cloud helps identify and fix process gaps and enforce policy compliance without any manual intervention.

 The first step of developing a procurement strategy is to analyze the existing spend culture of your organization.
 In order to do this, you need to obtain data from internal stakeholders, suppliers, and all other parties who are involved in the procurement process.

-The data obtained on this step will not only serve as a knowledge base within your organization, but also function as the foundation of the procurement strategy.
+The data obtained on this step will not only serve as a knowledge base within your organization but also function as the foundation for a procurement strategy.
 Tools like total cost of ownership (TCO) can be used to identify and analyze the often overlooked or unknown costs that an item/service incurs in addition to its initial purchase price.

 To design a robust procurement strategy that provides the best results, it is essential to understand your organization’s needs clearly.
 This fact-based analysis will help you align and prioritize your procurement strategy across other functions and business goals.